 Yemisi Takwoingi is a medical statistician in the Biostatistics, Evidence Synthesis and Test Evaluation Group based at the School of Health and Population Sciences, University of Birmingham.
 She is an NIHR Fellow with an interest in methodology for systematic reviews of diagnostic test accuracy (DTA) studies, and the design and conduct of primary studies of medical tests.
 She also has an interest in methods for keeping reviews up-to-date.
 She is co-convenor of the Cochrane Screening and Diagnostic Test Methods Group and a member of the Editorial Team for Cochrane DTA reviews.
 Read more about her work in the CIDG 'Meet the Editor' article.

 Charles Shey Wiysonge

 Charles Shey Wiysonge is the Director of Cochrane South Africa, the South African Cochrane Centre, at the South African Medical Research Council.
 He is also Professor in the Department of Global Health at the Faculty of Medicine and Health Sciences, Stellenbosch University, South Africa.
 He joined Cochrane in 2001 as the pioneer Aubrey Sheiham scholar and is an author with several Cochrane Review Groups.
-Main research interests include vaccines and immunisation, knowledge translation, and implementation science.
+Main research interests include vaccines and immunization, knowledge translation, and implementation science.
 Read more about his work in this CIDG 'Meet the Editor' article.